PDF Version

 ESDC gets grant applications from non-profit, public, and small private-sector employers who want money to help pay students who qualify for the program.
 It sends Members a list recommending which projects should get money and how much.
 You are asked to look over the list.
 You can also suggest changes.
 When deciding who gets grants, ESDC will consider any changes you suggest.

-or are owned by a family member.
+When you get the list of projects in your riding that ESDC recommends for CSJ grants, you cannot give your opinion about projects connected to businesses in which you have an interest, or that employ or are owned by a family member.
 (Family members include your spouse or common-law partner, your dependent children and your spouse or common-law partner's dependent children.)

-Member to influence or attempt to influence a decision to further your private interests or those of a family
+Under sections 9 and 11 of the Code, you are not allowed to use your position as a Member to influence or attempt to influence a decision to further your private interests or those of a family member, or to improperly further the private interests of another person or entity.

 Consider an example where your spouse or common-law partner works for a non-profit or owns a small business that applied for a CSJ grant.
 If ESDC has recommended that the organization receive one, you should not make any recommendations about it.
 If you did, you could be contravening section 9 or 11 of the Code.